MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/search.md

 # Search

-In Dynamics 365 Portals, you can search for records across multiple entities by using portal’s global search functionality.
+In Dynamics 365 Portals , you can search for records across multiple entities by using portal’s global search functionality.
 You can also search within records of entity lists using entity list search functionality.

 Entity list search functionality in the portal uses FetchXML in the back end to search the columns defined in the entity list and then display the results.